llvm/llvm-project/llvm/docs/DeveloperPolicy.rst

 are responsible for ensuring that such material does not appear in their contributions.

-As such, the LLVM policy is that contributors are permitted to to use artificial intelligence tools to produce contributions, provided that they have the right to license that code under the project license.
+As such, the LLVM policy is that contributors are permitted to use artificial intelligence tools to produce contributions, provided that they have the right to license that code under the project license.
 Contributions found to violate this policy will be removed just like any other offending contribution.